-The Board of Directors (BOD) has the ultimate responsibility for the level of customer risk assumed by GRBP.
+The Board of Directors (BOD) holds the ultimate responsibility for the level of customer risk assumed by GRBP.
 Accordingly, the Board approves the Bank's overall business strategies and significant policies, including those related to managing and taking customer risks.

-The Board of Directors provides clear guidance regarding the level of customer protection risk acceptable to the Bank and ensures that senior management implements the procedures and controls necessary to comply with the policies that have been adopted.
-The Board of Directors is responsible for developing and maintaining a sound Consumer Protection Risk Management System that is integrated into the over-all framework for the entire product and service life-cycle.
+The Board of Directors provides clear guidance regarding the level for customer protection risk acceptable to the Bank and ensures that senior management implements the procedures and controls necessary to comply with the adopted policies.
+Furthermore, the Board is responsible for developing and maintaining a robust Consumer Protection Risk Management System integrated into the overall framework for the entire product and service life-cycle.

-The Board reviews and approves appropriate customer protection policies to limit risks inherent in the Bank's significant business lines, activities, or products, including ensuring effective oversight of any third-party providers that provide products and services for the Bank.
+The Board reviews and approves appropriate customer protection policies to limit risks inherent in the Bank's significant business lines, activities, or products, including ensuring effective oversight of any third-party providers that provide products and services for the iBank.

-The Board periodically reviews and approves customer protection risk exposure limits to conform to any changes in the Bank's strategies and addresses the extent of protection assumed by the customers when new products are introduced.
+Additionally, the Board periodically reviews and approves customer protection risk exposure limits to align with any changes in the Bank's strategies and assesses the extent of protection assumed by the customers when new products are introduced.